janhiong/RefNet/README.md

   Discover job postings within **24 hours** of going live and apply immediately.

 - **Build Your Network:**
-  Use *JobsDreamer*, our connection tool, to expand your professional network and unlock referral opportunities.
+  Use *ReffNet*, our connection tool, to expand your professional network and unlock referral opportunities.

 - **Seamless Profile Management:**
   Showcase your skills and experiences on your personal ReffNet profile and share it with potential referrers.